CCSW Upcoming Events

 on Nov.
 18, 2013.
 Topics for discussion included addressing community issues – such as hunger – and the evolution of leadership.
 Donations of canned goods at the luncheon yielded enough food to feed Thanksgiving dinner for 20 families with students at Elmhurst Elementary.
 Read coverage of our event in The Daily Reflector (subscription required for full article)

 Are you hosting an event aimed at informing or assisting women at ECU?
-Have your event added to this page by contacting CCSW Communication Subcommittee Chair Kathryn Kennedy.
+Have your event added to this page by contacting CCSW Communication Subcommittee Chair Jackie Drake.